arun-babu/captcha.py/README.md

 ![Sample-2](https://raw.githubusercontent.com/arun-babu/captcha.py/master/sample-captcha.png)

 Rotations / Waves can be used, but they make it difficult for the user.
-Example:
+Example (with "convert -wave " command):

 ![Sample-3](https://raw.githubusercontent.com/arun-babu/captcha.py/master/wave.png)